 Offloading Static Assets

 There are few static assets that often helps in loading and visualizing the site like, JS, CSS, Images, and HTML.
-Though HTML is an integral part of front-end which cannot be offloaded completely, however, can be cached and distributed from the nearest edge caching server (more covered in Cloudflare CDN section below).
+Though HTML is an integral part of the front-end which cannot be offloaded completely, however, can be cached and distributed from the nearest edge caching server (more covered in CloudFlare CDN section below).

 Free Images Offloading: